 - For colour lasers, we assess plain-paper copies of photos in the same way, but we don't include the photo component for mono laser printers.

 - Moisture resistance is measured by seeing if a highlighter pen smears text and also whether ink runs or bleeds by dripping water onto 24-hour-old photo prints.

 We measure the time it takes to print the four documents above.
-We assess:
+For inkjets, we assess:

 - Photo paper: 25%

 - Colour document: 25%

 Timings are taken in 'ready' mode, measured from selecting 'OK' to the emergence of the copy.
 Several copies of each document are measured.

 Scanning and copying